 Works in the mine are also required and these vary from week to week.
 We hope to make some improvements to the visitor experience and to repair the underground narrow gauge mine tramway for demonstrations which will extend through the grounds.

 Restoration of our ancient waterways is an important aspect too.
-The aqueduct is over one mile long and needs attention as we wish to get our water wheel operational once again.
+The aqueduct is over one mile and a half long and needs attention as we wish to get our water wheel operational once again.

 Gardening day is usually on a Wednesday but you can come in on a day to suit you.
 We welcome any assistance to tend to the extensive grounds, lawns and flower beds.
 The Woodland Garden is a project being worked on very slowly, so if you are a keen plants person, then we would be very pleased to hear from you.

-Many of our mining tools and machinery are from the Holman Bros Museum and some is from the Wayside Folk Museum of Zennor - all the collections need to be maintained and restored, we plan to move two massive compressors indoors so that they can be properly conserved and perhaps placed back into working order.
+Many of our mining tools and machinery are from the Holman Bros Museum and some are from the Wayside Folk Museum of Zennor - all of objects in the collections need to be maintained and restored, we plan to move two massive compressors indoors so that they can be properly conserved and perhaps placed back into working order.

 We have an extensive collection of telephones, teleprinters, telegraph equipment and telephone exchange equipment and all needs to be presented and restored to be displayed in a new area which is one of our major current projects - so if you are interested in telecommunications from the late 1800s to the present day, then we will be delighted to hear from you!

-The recreation of our village post office is another new project for 2021 and we have already amassed quite a considerable collection of GPO items to make this happen, so if you have an interest in village life the GPO, the Post Office, or our Underground Postal Service, then we would-be be pleased if you could come along and get involved.
+The recreation of our village post office is another new project for 2022/23 and we have already amassed quite a considerable collection of GPO items to make this happen, so if you have an interest in village life, the GPO, the Post Office, or our Underground Postal Service, then we would-be be pleased if you could come along and get involved as a volunteer Sub Postmaster or Sub Postmistress, the last Sub-postmistress being Mrs Betty Wearne in the 1980s.

-The Victoria & Albert Museum in London have generously donated 14 early Victorian cabinets that were used to display objects from the Great Exhibition of 1851.
+The Victoria & Albert Museum in London have generously donated 14 early Victorian cabinets that were used to display objects from the Great Exhibition of 1851 and they may actually date from 1851.
 These arrived in July 2021 together with a number of modern cabinets too.
 We are delighted to have these which will be used in our former tea room in the gardens.
 Most of our small objects will be displayed there together with the amazing collection of Mine Surveying equipment owned by the late Ron Hooper a much respected lecturer at the Camborne School of Mines for over 40 years.
 He died a few years ago at the grand age of 94.
+All of his collection needs to be sorted, cleaned and displayed.